PhD candidate or Postdoctoral researcher in Machine Learning & Deep Learning

 - fluent in English, both written and spoken;

-- proven experience with machine learning (Postdoctoral researcher);
+- proven experience with machine learning / computer vision is a big plus.

-Informal inquiries on the positions can be sent by email to:
+You may send informal inquiries on the positions by email to:

-The appointment for the PhD candidates will be on a temporary basis for a period of 4 years (initial appointment will be for a period of 18 months and after satisfactory evaluation it can be extended for a total duration of 4 years) and should lead to a dissertation (PhD thesis).
-An educational plan will be drafted that includes attendance of courses and (international) meetings.
-The PhD student is also expected to assist in teaching of bachelor and master students.
-Based on a full-time appointment (38 hours per week) the gross monthly salary will range from €2,222 in the first year to €2,840 in the last year.
+The appointment will be on a temporary basis for a period of 4 years (initial appointment will be for a period of 18 months and after satisfactory evaluation it can be extended for a total duration of 48 months) and should lead to a dissertation (PhD thesis).
+We will draft an educational plan that includes attendance of courses and (international) meetings.
+The PhD candidate is also expected to assist in teaching of bachelor and master students.
+Based on a full-time appointment (38 hours per week) the gross monthly salary will range from €2,222 (first year) to €2,840 (last year).
 There are also secondary benefits, such as 8% holiday allowance per year and the end of year allowance of 8.3%.
-The Collective Labour Agreement for Dutch Universities is applicable.
+The Collective Labour Agreement (CAO) of the Dutch Universities is applicable.

 - competitive pay and good benefits;